RosieTrainor/BookShelf/README.md

 Click 'Deploy Branch'.

-## AI use
+## AI Use

 ### Debugging

 AI (ChatGPT, GitHub Copilot) was used for debugging throughout this project.
 I found it most useful when the issue was something easily overlooked, especially within large sections of code.

 Examples of AI debugging:
--- My homepage layout was incorrect, Copilot helped me find the issue: a div was nested incorrectly.
+-- Copilot helped identify an issue with my homepage layout caused by an incorrectly nested div.
 -- My user_review_list template wasn't rendering.
 Copilot highlighted this issue: I had forgotten to add a trailing slash to a url.
 -- My sorting functions weren't preserved if you navigated to the next page.
 Copilot suggested adding the necessary code to the pagination buttons to ensure the sorting functionality was maintained.
 -- You cannot perform operations on floats within django's template logic, which I needed to do for rendering my ratings as stars.
 Copilot suggested adding a custom template tag to work around this.